|

 bears a scar and a missing tooth to remind him of times

 when life was not so sweet.
-Now a Brooklyn College

 student with 111 credits toward a business management